jupyter-book/jupyter-book/docs/content/layout.md

 ### Margin content

-To add margin content with myst markdown, use this syntax:
+To add content to the margin with MyST Markdown, use this syntax:

 ````md
 ```{margin} An optional title